Laser printers

 laser that gets the ink on the page, using static electricity in a

-similar way to
+similar way to a photocopier.

 How a laser printer works